external-secrets/kubernetes-external-secrets/README.md

 Set AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY env vars in the session/pod.
 You can use envVarsFromSecret in the helm chart to create these env vars from existing k8s secrets

+Additionally, you can specify a `roleArn` which will be assumed before retrieving the secret.

 ### Add a secret

 Add your secret data to your backend.
 For example, AWS Secrets Manager: